ubclaunchpad/simon/README.md

 `NoteBox#disable` - Disables this NoteBox so that clicking it will accomplish nothing.

+## Setup

+To view the results of the code, start a HTTP server in the root directory.
+For instance: `python -m SimpleHTTPServer 8000`.

 ## Easy Task

 Implement a NoteBox "echo" application.
 Whenever the user plays one of the NoteBoxes by clicking it, after a duration of 2.5 seconds, you should echo whatever note the user played back to them.
 If they play multiple notes with less than 2.5 seconds between each note, you should wait for them to finish (i.e. not play a note for 2.5 seconds), then play back the sequence they played.